pphtw/pphtw/README.md

 🌟 My Goals! ...
 To be a Full Stack Developer!

 ⚡ Fun fact ...
-I love to learning something new! .. but something I can learning it slowly. 😢
+I love to learning something new! .. but I can learning something slowly. 😢